 - When you know you’ve hit the sweet spot for training, leading, and living… fire for effect!

 These are some of the BIG ROCKS that should save you some heartache and pain in BOLC, Ranger School, and your career.

 Rangers Lead The Way!

-PS- This message is unclassified, so feel free to share with your buddies if you want.
+PS- This message is unclassified, so feel free to share it with your buddies if you want.
 There’s no “list of works cited” in a patrol base, collaboration is optimal.

-Major Mike Kelvington grew up in Akron, Ohio.
-He is an Infantry officer in the U.S. Army with ten deployments to Iraq and Afghanistan, including with the 75th Ranger Regiment and 82nd Airborne Division.
+Mike Kelvington grew up in Akron, Ohio.
+He is an Infantry Officer in the U.S. Army with experience in special operations, counterterrorism, and counterinsurgency operations over 14 deployments to Iraq and Afghanistan, including with the 75th Ranger Regiment.
 He’s been awarded the Bronze Star Medal with Valor and two Purple Hearts for wounds sustained in combat.
-He is a graduate of the United States Military Academy at West Point and holds masters degrees from both Princeton and Liberty Universities.
-The opinions expressed above are his own, and do not represent the official position of the U.S. Army, the Department of Defense, or the U.S. Government.
+He is a graduate of the United States Military Academy at West Point, a Downing Scholar, and holds master’s degrees from Princeton, Liberty, and Regent Universities.
+The views expressed on this website are his own and do not necessarily reflect those of the U.S. Army or DoD.